msong507/nlp_ai_job/README.md

 # Analyzing AI's Industry Impact and Employment via Natural Language Processing
-This project leveraged 200K+ news articles using NLP techniques including tokenization, lemmatization, topic analysis, sentiment analysis, and NER to analyze AI's Industry Impact on Employment.
+- This project leveraged 200K+ news articles using NLP techniques including tokenization, lemmatization, topic analysis, sentiment analysis, and NER to analyze AI's Industry Impact on Employment.
+- For optimal performance in NLP projects, it is advisable to organize and save code based on sub-topics, employ sampling techniques, and conduct experiments using concise sentences before expanding further.

 1. Data Preprocessing
   - File Name: 1.NLP_FinalProject_cleaning